 The main symptom of SOD is severe stomach pain that comes and goes.
 The symptoms can

 feel similar to a gallbladder attack.
 You may have pain in your upper belly that seems

 to move, or spread, into your right shoulder.
 You may also have chest pain that feels

-like a heart attack.
-Sometimes it causes pancreatitis.
-Pancreatitis is a severe swelling
+Sometimes SOD causes pancreatitis.
+Pancreatitis is a severe swelling and irritation

-button, and pain in the left side under the ribs.
+left side under the ribs.
 Symptoms that go along with the belly pain include: